RzgarHosseini/Predictability/README.md

 # Based on Fitness landscapes:

-## Step 1: prepare your fitness alndscape
+## Step 1: prepare your fitness alndscape.
-## Step 2: Quantifying the poredictability:
+## Step 2: Quantifying the poredictability.